 Constant control

-1. Test full braking at walking speed first.
+1. First, test full braking at walking speed.

-2. According to the traces of rubber prints on the road, including the presence of ABS, you will see if the brakes hold the same.
+2. Based on the rubber marks on the road, including if ABS is present, you will see whether the brakes hold equally.

-4. To perform a brake test at higher speeds, you need a level road.
+4. To test the brakes at higher speeds, you need a level road.

-5. At a speed of approximately 50 km/h with the steering wheel released, but with hands at the ready, brake the vehicle gently at first and then abruptly to a complete stop.
+5. At a speed of approximately 50 km/h, with the steering wheel released but your hands at the ready, brake the car gently at first and then sharply until it comes to a complete stop.

-6. When you press the pedal hard, you will feel the pulsation of the anti-lock system.
+6. When you press the pedal hard, you will feel the anti-lock system pulsating.

-7. If the car pulls to the side, then something is wrong in the brakes, in the ABS or in the chassis.
-Possible causes can be found at the end of the chapter under Help with malfunctions.
+7. If the car pulls to one side, then something is wrong with the brakes, ABS or chassis.
+You can find out about possible causes at the end of the chapter in the section Help with malfunctions.

-8. Let the Audi roll down a slight incline to see if the wheels move smoothly.
+8. Let the Audi roll down a slight incline to determine if the wheels move freely.

-9. After the test drive, check by hand:
+9. After the test drive, perform a hand check:

 10. Is the rim on one side of the car warmer than the other side?